 A town with such a low numbers of rough sleepers, indicates that Bromley cottages must be helping.

 The meeting discussed the many positive aspects of Harlow.
-The town has many achievements which include building the first tower block, first healthcare centre, sports centre, and first industrial health service.
+The town has many achievements which include building the first tower block, first healthcare centre, sports centre, and first industrial health service in England.

 Cllr Souter, who has lived in Harlow for 62 years and runs a business CS Print, said “Harlow is on the up.
 Harlow is a lovely place to live in.”